egedemirtas/java-ocp/README.md

 - `static` initializer blocks always execute before the instance initialization blocks because static blocks run at the time of class loading.
 However, the instance block runs at the time of instance creation.
 - ***Tip for better code practice***:
   - try to avoid instance initializers: use constructor
-  - try to avoid `static` initializers: but if you need to do so (you may need to initilaize a collection like `ArrayList`), put all the static initialization in the same block
+  - try to avoid `static` initializers: but if you need to do so (you may need to initialize a collection like `ArrayList`), put all the static initialization in the same block

 ## `static` Imports
 - `import` is for classes, `import static` is for static members of classes